Stablecoins & Crypto Regulation

 Chapter 1: The GENIUS Act — US Stablecoin Regulation

-The GENIUS Act (Guiding and Establishing National Innovation for US Stablecoins) was enacted in July 2025, creating the first comprehensive federal regulatory framework for payment stablecoins in the United States.
-This ended years of regulatory uncertainty that had forced many stablecoin issuers to operate in a legal gray area relying on money transmitter licenses that were never designed for digital assets.
+The GENIUS Act (Guiding and Establishing National Innovation for US Stablecoins) was enacted in July 2025, creating the first comprehensive federal statutory framework for payment stablecoins in the United States.
+This narrowed years of regulatory uncertainty that had forced many stablecoin issuers to operate in a legal gray area relying on money transmitter licenses that were never designed for digital assets — though, as the callout above notes, the operative regulatory regime is still being written.

 What Is a Payment Stablecoin Under the GENIUS Act?